Temporary Protected Status

 Are there circumstances that are temporarily preventing you from returning to your country?

 If you answered “Yes” to the above two questions, then the U.S. might grant you temporary protected status!
-Temporary Protected Status (TPS) is given to eligible nationals of certain TPS designated countries.
-Temporary protected status is granted to individuals because there is ongoing armed conflict, environmental disaster, or other extraordinary conditions in their country.
+Temporary Protected Status (TPS) is given to eligible nationals of certain TPS-designated countries.
+Temporary protected status is granted to individuals because of ongoing armed conflict, environmental disaster, or other extraordinary conditions in their country.

 WHAT DOCUMENTS DO I NEED TO QUALIFY FOR TPS?

-To be eligible for TPS you have to be a national from a TPS designated country.
-Also, you must file the form I-821 during the registration period.
-The foreign national must have been continuously physically present in the U.S. since the most recent designation date of your country.
-The foreign national cannot have been convicted of any felonies while in the U.S..
+To be eligible for TPS, you have to be a national from a TPS-designated country.
+Also, you must file Form I-821 during the registration period.
+The foreign national must have been continuously physically present in the U.S. since your country’s most recent designation date.
+The foreign national cannot have been convicted of any felonies while in the U.S.

 HOW LONG CAN I STAY IN THE U.S. UNDER TPS?

 Foreign nationals can stay in the U.S. for as long as necessary.
 But they must re-register during every registration period to maintain TPS benefits.

 CAN I WORK IN THE U.S. UNDER TPS?